Giving Back to Our Community

 As a company that primarily services the legal industry, Aderant has always been impressed with the pro bono initiatives taken on by our clients.
 We believe that community service by members of our team is a worthy and noble pursuit, and we are pleased to support and enable our employees in service projects with such incredible enthusiasm.
 As a company policy, Aderant employees are offered an additional day off each calendar year to volunteer in their local community.

 Global Day of Service

-As part of a larger initiative to promote charitable work, Aderant encouraged all of its 450 employees worldwide to dedicate a full day of service in their respective communities in 2016.
-Each of the eight offices around the world selected a date, a charity and a project in which to support this effort.
+As part of a larger initiative to promote charitable work, Aderant encourages all of its more than 500 employees worldwide to dedicate a full day of service in their respective communities.
+Each of the eight offices around the world select a date, a charity and a project in which to support this effort.

-With four offices in the United States, two each in Europe and Australia, plus one in New Zealand, Aderant employees enthusiastically supported the initiative and donated their time and talents in a variety of disciplines including toys for kids during the holidays, helping fight hunger, and improving conditions at community parks.
+With three offices in the United States, two each in Europe and Australia, plus one in New Zealand, Aderant employees enthusiastically support the initiative and donate their time and talents in a variety of disciplines including toys for kids during the holidays, helping fight hunger, supporting foster child initiatives, and improving conditions at community parks.

 Cristo Rey Integrated Education Program

 Since 2015 Aderant has partnered with Cristo Rey Atlanta Jesuit High School.
 The partnership is a corporate work-study program geared specifically for students from lower-income families in order to help overcome financial and social obstacles to educational and professional opportunities.